null

 • Rolling three-of-a-kind of the same number of the round you're on is a Bunco.
 The player must call out "Bunco!" to receive 21 points, and then must keep rolling (unless the player is sitting at the head table in which case she rings the bell to signal the end of that round).

-• Rolling three-of-a-kind of any number other than the round you're on is worth five points for the temporary team score on the table tally.
+• Rolling three-of-a-kind of any number other than the round you're on is worth five points, also known as a mini Bunco.

 Each player continues rolling until they score no points.
 The scorekeeper then records the points the player earned onto the table tally as the temporary team score.
 Then the dice are passed to the player on the left.